• Skip to primary navigation

 Crispy and flaky pan fried scallion pancakes on parchment paper.

-Singaporean Chinese Curry Puffs
+Singaporean Curry Puffs

 A hand holding a half-bitten mini curry puff.

 The main ingredients of the filling are potato and onion, but you can also add carrots and peas to bulk it up.
+(You won't get this in China but Singaporean Chinese eat it often.)

 Tip: remember that you need cold water to get a crisp dough!